-Madhu B. Wangu is an author and the founder of Mindful Writers Groups.
-She has a doctorate in the phenomenology of Religion from the University of Pittsburgh (1988) and a post-doctoral Fellowship from Harvard University (1989-1991).
-For fifteen years she taught Hindu and Buddhist art history at various universities.
+Madhu Bazaz Wangu is the founder of Mindful Writers Groups.
+She has a post-doctoral Fellowship from Harvard University (1989-1991).
+For twenty years she taught Hindu and Buddhist art history at various universities.

-Madhu Wangu has written books about goddesses.
-Images of Indian Goddesses: Myths, Meanings and Models, (Abhinav Publications, New Delhi, 2003) discusses the meaning of goddess myths and symbols.
-A Goddess is Born, (Spark Publishers, 2002) details the social, political, and cultural meanings of the Kashmiri goddess, Khir Bhavani.
-She has also written two extensively illustrated books for young adults, Hinduism (Facts on File, Inc., New York, 1991) and Buddhism (Facts on File, Inc., New York, 1993).
+Madhu Wangu has written Images of Indian Goddesses: Myths, Meanings and Models, (Abhinav Publications, New Delhi, 2003) and A Goddess is Born, (Spark Publishers, 2002).
+She has also written two illustrated books for young adults, Hinduism (Facts on File, Inc., New York, 1991) and Buddhism (Facts on File, Inc., New York, 1993).

-Based on decades of the practice of mindfulness meditation Dr. Wangu developed Writing Meditation Practice.
-In 2010, she founded the Mindful Writers Group.
-In 2011 her first CD, “Meditations for Mindful Writers: Body, Heart, Mind” was burned.
-A second Mindful Writers Group started in 2016, and second CD, “Meditations for Mindful Writers: Sensations, Feelings, Thoughts” was released in 2017.
-Her meditations inspire, help remove blocks, improve focus and increase creative flow.
+Based on three decades of the practices of meditation and journaling Dr. Wangu developed Writing Meditation Method and founded her first Mindful Writers Group in 2010.
+Her first CD, “Meditations for Mindful Writers: Body, Heart, Mind” was released in 2011 and the second CD, “Meditations for Mindful Writers II: Sensations, Feelings, Thoughts” was released in 2017.
+These calming meditations inspire, remove blocks, improve focus and increase creative flow.
 A must for novice as well as professional writers.

-Madhu Wangu, an award-winning author released her debut collection, Chance Meetings: Stories About Cross-Cultural Karmic Collisions and Compassion in 2015.
+Madhu Wangu, is also an award-winning author.
+She released her debut collection, Chance Meetings: Stories About Cross-Cultural Karmic Collisions and Compassion in 2015.
 Her novel, An Immigrant Wife: Her Spiritual Journey was published in 2016.
-Her forthcoming novel, The Last Suttee, will be available in August 2017.
+Her forthcoming novel, The Last Suttee, was released in August 2017.

 She lives in Wexford, Pennsylvania, USA with her husband Manoj, a retired robotics engineer.
 They have two daughters—an avionics engineer and a pediatrician.
 Madhu and Manoj are blessed with three grandchildren.